Salesforce vs Sprinklr Comparison

 Sales and pipeline management: Salesforce's home territory

-Salesforce built its reputation on sales force automation, and it remains the leader.
+Salesforce built its reputation on sales force automation, and it remains the market leader.

 Sales Cloud provides the full pipeline toolkit: lead management with AI scoring, opportunity tracking with deal insights, forecast management with real-time rollups, and revenue lifecycle management from first quote through billing.